mavlink/MAVSDK-XCFramework/README.md

 4. Package each `mavsdk_server.framework` binary into a single multi-platform `mavsdk_server.xcframework`

 ```
-bash src/mavsdk_server/tools/package_mavsdk_server_framework.bash
+$ bash src/mavsdk_server/tools/package_mavsdk_server_framework.bash
 ```

 5. The `mavsdk_server.xcframework` output can now be found in the */build* directory.

 ### Extending `MAVSDK`

-Watch [this video](https://www.youtube.com/watch?v=T1orxSyqDzI) on how to extend fesatures in `MAVSDK`.
+Watch [this video](https://www.youtube.com/watch?v=T1orxSyqDzI) on how to extend features in [`MAVSDK`](https://github.com/mavlink/MAVSDK).

 ### Testing `MAVSDK-XCFramework`

-Use these steps to test updates `mavsdk_server.xcframework` when sourcing the  `MAVSDK-XCFramework` Swift Package locally.
+Use these steps to test updates `mavsdk_server.xcframework` when using a local `MAVSDK-XCFramework` Swift Package.

-1. Open the `MAVSDK-XCFramework` directory in Finder and then drag-and-drop it into */Sources/MAVSDK-XCFramework*.
+1. Create directory path *MAVSDK-XCFramework/Sources/MAVSDK-XCFramework*, then open `mavsdk_server.xcframework` in Finder and then drag-and-drop it into the new directory under *MAVSDK-XCFramework/Sources/MAVSDK-XCFramework*.

 2. Adjust the `Package.swift` manifest file in `MAVSDK-XCFramework` to reference the new local `mavsdk_server.xcframework`.